Image Codec in CVE-Agent-Bench — 4 vulnerabilities tested

-4 vulnerability samples from libjxl (JPEG XL codec), generating 60 evaluations across 15 agents.
+4 vulnerability samples from an image codec, generating 60 evaluations across 15 agents.

 Overview

-libjxl is the reference implementation of JPEG XL, a next-generation image codec being adopted by Chrome and Safari.
+This image codec is the reference implementation of JPEG XL, a next-generation image format being adopted by Chrome and Safari.
 The format offers superior compression to JPEG while adding features like lossless compression and animation support.
 The implementation handles complex image decoding pipelines with color space conversions, filtering, and entropy decoding.
 Browser integration means bugs can affect billions of users viewing images online.

 Benchmark coverage

-4 vulnerability samples from libjxl are included in CVE-Agent-Bench, generating 60 individual evaluations across 15 agent configurations.
+4 vulnerability samples from this image codec are included in CVE-Agent-Bench, generating 60 individual evaluations across 15 agent configurations.
 These samples focus on heap buffer overflow vulnerabilities in image decoding and integer overflow bugs in image dimension calculations.

 Vulnerability classes